EasyG0ing1/BlockNot/README.md

 * **ISSTOPPED** - isRunning()
 * **TOGGLE** - toggle()

+If you can think of MACRO names that would make the reading and writing of you code more natural and you think it would be a benefit to BlockNot, PLEASE either submit a pull request or shoot me an email so that we can all work together to make this library the best that it can possibly be.

-You can, of course create your own macros within your code.
+Also, you can, of course create your own macros within your code.
 So, for example, let's say that you wanted a macro that overrides the default reset behavior in the setDuration() method, which by default, will change the duration of the timer to your new value and will also reset the timer.
 But lets say you want to change the duration WITHOUT resting the timer and you wanted that to be done with a word that makes more sense to you.

 ```C++
 #define QUICK_CHANGE(value) myTimer.setDuration(value, false)